-MMI supports health centers to increase access to affordable, quality health care.
-While centers are largely self-supporting, MMI assists with specific needs for land, buildings, renovations, equipment, and training, as able.
+Medical Ministry International supports health centers to increase access to affordable, quality health care.
+While centers are largely self-supporting, we assist with specific needs for land, buildings, renovations, equipment, and training, as able.
 Health Centers have Independent Boards of Directors who maintain oversight of local administrators, doctors, and staff to ensure compliance with local legal requirements.

 Caspian Compassion Project (CCP) - Masazir, Azerbaijan

-In 2001, NGO Medical Ministry International (MMI) obtained the original grant for the land purchase, clinic construction and equipment.
+In 2001, MMI obtained the original grant for the land purchase, clinic construction, and equipment.
 CCP bought 3.18 hectares in Masazir settlement, Absheron district in order to construct a new facility of its own.

-The clinic of CCP is located 30 min from center of Baku.
-It is a good facility, which was built in 2006-2007 with the support of MMI.
-The building consists of two floors.
-There are a nice operation area and consultation rooms at the first floor, administration area is on the second floor.
+The clinic of CCP is located 30 minutes from center of Baku.
+This high quality facility was built in 2006-2007 with the support of MMI.
+The building consists of two floors with an operation area and consultation rooms at the first floor, and an administration area on the second floor.